 Like in many other sports, the most popular volleyball leagues are the ones organized by the AAU.
 The AAU organizes many leagues around the country of both genders and many ages.
 If you are trying to find a league to join in your area, the AAU website is a good place to look.
 In addition to the local leagues, the AAU has an incredibly popular national number of events, such as the AAU National Championship.
 The AAU Junior National Championship, recently held in Florida, has brought together over 42,000 volleyball athletes of many ages and 2,800 volleyball teams from different parts of the world.
 The Nationals are so big that they are broadcasted on television.

-Although volleyball can be played during all four seasons, the sport is usually practiced during fall, but that is not necessarily true for every single volleyball league on.
+Although volleyball can be played during all four seasons, the sport is usually practiced during fall, but that is not necessarily true for every single volleyball league.
 The volleyball season of amateur leagues vary depending on the number of teams participating in it and the league's format.
-For example, let's say that league A has 4 teams, and have a system in which each team plays each other once during some kind of regular season, and are seeded after that in two semi-finals.
+For example, let's say that League A has 4 teams, and has a system in which each team plays each other once during some kind of regular season, and are seeded after that in two semi-finals.
 Assuming that there will be a final and a game for the third place, each team will have played five games during a season.
-Now let's say that league B has sixteen teams that participate in it.
-Because of the number of teams in the league, it wouldn't be as easy to use the same system as league A, and so league B divides teams into two groups of eight teams, of which only four of each group advance to a final playoff system.
-League A and league B will naturally have a different number of games and a different length of their season.
-As for professional leagues, the number of games and length of a season also varies, but there is usually not less than 30 games per season.
+Now let's say that League B has sixteen teams that participate in it.
+Because of the number of teams in the league, it wouldn't be as easy to use the same system as League A, and so League B divides teams into two groups of eight teams, of which only four of each group advance to a final playoff system.
+League A and League B will naturally have a different number of games and a different length of their season.
+As for professional leagues, the number of games and length of a season also varies, but there usually are not less than 30 games per season.